+CHILD ABUSE

-CHILD ABUSE: Mandated Reporting - As professionals in contact with young children and their families, we are required by law to report children who may be abused or neglected.
-According to the law, public or private school teachers, educational administrators, guidance or family counselors; as well as day care/child
+Mandated Reporting - As professionals in contact with young children and their families, we are required by law to report children who may be abused or neglected.
+According to the law, public or private school teachers, educational administrators, guidance, or family counselors; as well as day care/childcare workers, are mandated reporters.
+Thus, it is our policy to report all suspected cases of child abuse and/or neglect immediately by telephone and to follow up in writing within 24 hours the same information as reported by telephone.

+GUIDANCE AND DISCIPLINE

-GUIDANCE AND DISCIPLINE: One of our goals is to help children develop a positive self-image.
+One of our goals is to help children develop a positive self-image.
 We hope to encourage children to be self-directed, exhibit self-control, and become problem-solvers.
 A philosophy based on providing a positive, supportive environment that focuses on prevention and the teaching of appropriate behaviors guides the staff in their interactions with children.
 The use of corporal punishment is forbidden in our schools/centers.

-SMOKING & CELL PHONES: Smoking is not permitted on or near school grounds and cell phones cannot be used while in the schools and classrooms.
+SMOKING & CELL PHONES

+Smoking is not permitted on or near school grounds and cell phones cannot be used while in schools and classrooms.